Stephen Hester: Career

-In November 2004, Hester was appointed Chief Executive of the FTSE 100 property company British Land succeeding Sir John Ritblat the company’s founder.
-During Hester’s tenure the company was reshaped, dividends increased 125% and EPS doubled.
+In November 2004, Hester was appointed chief executive British Land succeeding Sir John Ritblat, the company’s founder.

-Hester was appointed non-executive deputy chairman of the newly nationalised Northern Rock by Chancellor of the Exchequer Alistair Darling in March 2008, a role which he resigned from in September 2008 to take a non-executive position on the board of Royal Bank of Scotland.
+Hester was appointed non-executive deputy chairman Northern Rock by Chancellor of the Exchequer Alistair Darling in March 2008, a role which he resigned from in September 2008 to take a non-executive position on the board of Royal Bank of Scotland.